MaafiaTroodon/UniTimetable/README.md

 - “Learn the Basics of Three.js - 3D Scrolling Animation.”
 YouTube, uploaded by Fireship, 21 May.
 2021, www.youtube.com/watch?v=Q7AOvWpIVHU.
 Accessed 7 Nov.
 2024.
 This video tutorial was instrumental in learning the fundamentals of Three.js, particularly for setting up 3D scenes, animations, and creating a scroll-based animation effect, which contributed to the interactive 3D elements in the timetable project.

+- “Bootstrap 5 Toggle Visibility | Hide/Show Password with JavaScript.”
+YouTube, uploaded by Southbridge, 23 May 2024, www.youtube.com/watch?v=OkS5XWPka8s.
+Accessed 7 Nov.
+2024.

+- CodingLabWeb YouTube Channel.
+“Button Click Animation in HTML CSS & JavaScript.”
+YouTube, 28 Dec.
+2022, https://www.youtube.com/watch?v=F7iFnhSZe7o.
+Accessed 7 Nov.
+2024.
+This tutorial was referenced to implement the animated button effect in the timetable project.
+It provided instructions on creating bubble animations that appear on button clicks, enhancing the interactivity and visual appeal of action buttons in the interface.